 To be sure, most restaurants offer scant choices when it comes to plant-only meals (an exception being Asian restaurants, especially Thai).
 This gives many the impression that a plant-based diet is restrictive.
 To me, it is most people’s diet that is restrictive instead.

-Plant-based cooking allows a broader range of flavors and scents to be considered, with finer distinctions from one ingredient to the next; more independent thought to be put into blending them, enabling greater creativity in developing and interpreting recipes; and deeper enjoyment of meals whose taste and aroma come from natural foods, with a full-body, permeating effect to their dispensation of delight.
+Plant-based cooking allows a broader range of flavors and scents to be considered, with finer distinctions from one ingredient to the next; more independent thought to be put into blending them, enabling greater creativity in developing and interpreting recipes; and a deeper enjoyment of meals whose taste and aroma comes from natural foods, and which have a full-body, permeating effect to their dispensation of delight.

 It is enough for me to savor the intricately woven build of a raw plants-and-nuts cake, and compare it with my previous desserts, to recognize the freedom and joy that plant-based cooking gives me.

-The many articles and books that I read on the topic agree with my self-observations: yes, eating the right plants in the right way can be many times over healthier and more nutritious – including the much-debated intake of protein, calcium, and the like – than eating animal products.
+The many articles and books that I read on the topic agree with my own self-observations: yes, eating plants is many times over healthier in every way – including the intake of protein, calcium, and the like – than eating animal products.

-The benefits are manifold, ranging from increasing energy and enhancing function across all organ systems – including brain activity and muscle growth – to disease prevention and amelioration, and from restoring the body’s balance in all areas – including weight loss and hormone regulation – to improving mental and emotional well-being.
+The benefits are manifold, ranging from increased energy and enhanced function across all organ systems – including brain activity and muscle growth – to disease prevention and amelioration, and from restored body balance in all areas – including weight loss and hormone regulation – to improved mental and emotional well-being.

-Yes, what you eat does matter that much, although many other things also matter as much as or more than that, and they all ought to be done simultaneously in order for the beneficial effects to be best achieved (see my article, “My Top Ten Positive Habits”).
+Yes, what you eat does matter that much, although many other things also matter as much as or more than that, and they all ought to be done together in order to experience the full beneficial effects.

 I don’t know.
 There are many reasons for me to conclude that it’s more conducive to improving myself and my environment – or at least, harming it less – than eating animal products would be.